gabrielbiasi/store-evaluation-action/README.md

 # store-evaluation-action
 Action to store evaluation in Tryber projects

-This action store evaluations from Tryber projects.
+This action receives evaluation data from an evaluator and store it in Forest Admin.

 ## Inputs